 that will make the ovaries start to work properly again.
 Your doctor may

-prescribe hormone replacement therapy or other medicines to help with hot
+prescribe hormone therapy or other medicines to help with hot

 flashes.
-Hormone replacement therapy can also help prevent early bone loss in
+Hormone therapy can also help prevent early bone loss in

 women who have premature ovarian failure.
 Talk to your doctors about which

 Some women with premature ovarian